History of libraries

 The history of libraries began with the first efforts to organize collections of documents.
 Topics of interest include accessibility of the collection, acquisition of materials, arrangement and finding tools, the book trade, the influence of the physical properties of the different writing materials, language distribution, role in education, rates of literacy, budgets, staffing, libraries for targeted audiences, architectural merit, patterns of usage, and the role of libraries in a nation's cultural heritage, and the role of government, church or private sponsorship.
 Computerization and digitization arose from the 1960s, and changed many aspects of libraries.

-Library history is the academic discipline devoted to the study of the history of libraries; it is a subfield of library science and of history.